 Utilizing functions might look daunting at first, but it quickly becomes a cinch because of the instinctive touch display .

 Roland’s TR-REC measure sequencer provides a powerful yet comfortable production instrument.
-The sequencer is borrowed from a classic Roland drum machines.
-It enables for real-time recording, step recording, as well as clip-based sequencing.
+The sequencer is borrowed from a classic Roland drum machine.
+It enables real-time recording, step recording, as well as clip-based sequencing.

 On top of all of that, there is plenty of analog and digital connectivity.

 The Fantom 8 is incredibly powerful, and it’s the most expensive music workstation on our list.
-It is a forward-thinking keyboard that might be a indication of things to come for future workstations.
+It is a forward-thinking keyboard that might be an indication of things to come for future workstations.

 3. Roland RD-2000

-Roland’s RD-2000 is a 88-key workstation that is used by many professional musicians, always with fantastic reviews.
-This flagship model in the RD series is aimed mostly at actors .
+Roland’s RD-2000 is an 88-key workstation that is used by many professional musicians, always with fantastic reviews.
+This flagship model in the RD series is aimed mostly at actors.

 Two of Roland’s most powerful sound engines would be the SuperNATURAL Piano engine as well as the V-Piano engine, this workstation has both.
 The V-Piano engine forces acoustic pianos and electric pianos are powered by the SuperNATURAL engine.
 The usage of both engines has produced far superior piano and electric piano tones than ever before.
 As well as the piano tones, there are an additional 1100+ sublime voices.